pjrebsch/memorb/README.md

 - if the result is falesy, the cached value is bypassed and the computation re-executed on subsequent calls
 - concurrent calls to the method could result in its repeated computation when that may not be desirable
-- having many methods saved in instance variables could make inspection of the instance a harder to parse
+- having many methods saved in instance variables could make inspection of the instance a harder to read
-- if the chosen variable name is long, it could cause line wrapping when that would otherwise not be necessary
+- if the chosen variable name is long, it could cause line wrapping when that would otherwise be unnecessary
 - the instance variable name is often chosen to match the name of the method, but method name punctuation can make this impossible

 The falsey result problem could be solved by checking if the instance variable is `defined?` instead: